-Definition of Operating While Visibly Impaired OWVI
+Definition of Operating While Visibly Impaired (OWVI) in Michigan

-OWVI means a person’s ability to operate a motor vehicle was visibly impaired from the alcohol or controlled substances (drugs) that were consumed.
+OWVI in Michigan means a person’s ability to operate a motor vehicle was visibly impaired from the alcohol or controlled substances (drugs) that were consumed.
 In other words, the driver operated the vehicle with less ability than an ordinary careful driver would.

 The driving impairment must be visible, meaning it was noticed by another person (like a police officer).
-A factual basis can be determined by the performance of the field sobriety tests.
-Not necessarily by observation of the driving alone.
+A factual basis can be determined by the performance of the field sobriety tests, not necessarily by observation of the driving alone.